WindAFlame/rpi-hugo/README.md

 - Use the following hugo version when the docker image is build : 0.37.1.

 - Deploy the live preview on this url http://127.0.0.1:1313/.
+ Here, you need to put your network address.
+Without that, your website will not loaded as expected.

 - Store your hugo project in $(pwd)/blog.